12 of the Best Scuba Diving Sites in Asia

 Top Tip: Take advantage of our ‘Stay 7 Nights, Pay 6 Nights’ offer which includes half board on this wonderful island.

-Komodo is small cluster of islands best known for the Indonesian species of lizard, the Komodo Dragon – which is the largest living lizard on earth.
+Komodo is small cluster of Indonesian islands best known for the unique species of lizard, the Komodo Dragon – which is the largest living lizard on earth.
 These lizards are abundant on the islands but Komodo is also recognised for its 50 plus dive spots, all of which provide an excellent dive and an opportunity to see Manta Rays, Eagle Rays, Shark species, Dolphins, Eels, Turtles and the very rare and exotic Blue Ringed Octopus.
 The coral life is also beautifully rich here; go scuba diving in the Komodo Islands and you will be sure to see an incredible rainbow of colours.

 Cocoa Island is another private island in the Maldives.
 This intimate resort offers the finest of luxuries when it comes to accommodation, facilities and fine dining.
-Additionally, it’s also a world-class diving destination and offers dives to suit all levels.
+Additionally, it’s also a world-class diving destination and offers dives to suit both advanced divers and beginners.
 The Cocoa Island Dive Centre is open from 8am to 6pm every day and the diving instructors are always there to help you find the perfect dive site to match your needs, experience and interests.
 There are 33 over-water suites so you can slip right into the water, and you can expect to see anything from Giant Trevallies, Eagle Rays, Red Snappers, Fusilers, schools of Tuna, various species of reef fish, and some of the most beautiful big green turtles.
 Grey Shark and White Shark sightings are also extremely common.